 A well-designed paver patio begins with careful design.
 Do some creative brainstorming and carefully study all of the locations that will surround your paver patio before you start crafting your ideas

-Keep in mind any future landscaping designs you may have, such as a hot tub, grill, paths, a flower bed, or a fire pit.
+Keep in mind any future landscaping designs you may have, such as a hot tub, grill, paths, flower bed, or a fire pit.

 Of course, the most significant element to consider is the size.
 If you make a mistake with the size calculation, it will ruin your landscaping design plans and cause you a lot of issues later.